 Computerized adaptive testing is an AI-based approach to assessment where the test is personalized based on your performance as you take the test, making the test shorter, more accurate, more secure, more engaging, and fairer.
 If you do well, the items get more difficult, and if you do poorly, the items get easier.
 If an accurate score is reached, the test stops early.
 By tailoring question difficulty to each test-taker’s performance, CAT ensures an efficient and secure testing process.
+The AI algorithms are almost always based on Item Response Theory (IRT), an application of machine learning to assessment, but can be based on other models as well.

 Prefer to learn by doing?
 Request a free account in FastTest, our powerful adaptive testing platform.